Inc44/MaTools/README.md

 ## 📜 License

-This project is licensed under the MIT License.
+This project is licensed under the GNU General Public License v3.0 (GPL-3.0).
 For details, please refer to the [LICENSE.md](LICENSE.md) file.